rsharma71/1517-sep-2021-project-specifications/Specs/Deliverable-2.md

 ### Layout and Styling

-You are expected to decide upon the styling approach for your site (Bootstrap, awsm.css, Tailwind, etc.) and put some effort in to make your content look presentable.
+You are expected to decide upon the styling approach for your site (Holiday, Bootstrap, awsm.css, Tailwind, etc.) and put some effort in to make your content look presentable.
 In addition, your layout page must contain the following elements:

 * **Site Navigation** – Links to all the pages in the web application.
 * **Scenario Title** – The number and name of the scenario (e.g.: G1 – Reservations by Group).